The new-look TOTP took to the air on 8th August 1980, and straight away it was clear things had changed.

 Opening captions still weren't used at all, but the captions at the end of the songs became increasingly animated.

 At the start of 1982 a brand new main set was introduced, featuring flashing lights cascading down the set.
 The famous flashing neon logo also made its debut at this time.
 After 'Yellow Pearl' opened the first show of the year, the first song to be featured was - 'Yellow Pearl'!
 Phil Lynott's track had been released as a single, and was danced to by Zoo on the programme.
 From around this time the show's theme tune would also usually be heard in the background during the presenter links.
+A caption for the presenter's name was also introduced at this point.

 The Top 10 video countdown made occasional returns over the next few years.
 Other regular features in the early 80s included a monthly look at the American charts, a less frequent look at the European charts, and, on one occasion, even the Far East charts.